Rémy Martin Louis XIII miniature (1962)

 Rémy Martin Louis XIII (1957-1969)

-Since it's introduction in 1874 Louis XIII de Rémy Martin has been Rémy's most prestigious cognac, a blend composed of 1200 different cognacs which matured in wood between 40 and 100 years, bottled in a decanter which was shaped after a ancient Venetian bottle found on a Jarnac battlefield in the 19th century.
-In 1936 the glass decanter was replaced by a cristal version produced by Baccarat, Saint-Louis and Sèvres.
-The production of Rémy Martin Louis XIII is limited to 10.000 bottles annually.
+Since the introduction in 1874 Louis XIII de Rémy Martin, initially known as Age Inconnu, has been Rémy's most prestigious cognac, a blend composed of 1200 different Grande Champagne cognacs matured between 40 and 100 years, bottled in a decanter which was shaped after a 16th century metal flask found on a Jarnac battlefield in 1850 which was purchased by Rémy Martin.

-This presentation of Remy Martin Louis XIII Very Old has been produced between 1957 and 1969, bottled in a Baccarat decanter, delivered in a red octagonal box and accompanied by a card of the 1938/1957 Royal Banquet.
+This presentation of Remy Martin Louis XIII Very Old was produced between 1957 and 1969, delivered in a red octagonal box and accompanied by a card of the 1938/1957 Royal Banquet.

 Content 700ml - volume 40%